Beirut (band): 1971

 Condon has also released an EP, Small-Time American Bats, under the name "1971".
 The EP was recorded with his friend Alex Gaziano on guitar and vocals, when they were both around 16 years old (2002).
 Gaziano is a founding member of Kidcrash, another band from Santa Fe.

 Soft Landing

 Soft Landing was a project started by Beirut members Paul Collins (bass) and Perrin Cloutier (accordion) and Mike Lawless.
 Their eponymous debut album was released on October 12, 2010 on Ba Da Bing records, and has been described as "a pop version of Beirut" and freak-folk, with a heavy emphasis on dance beats and sheer energy.

 Pompeii Records

 Pompeii Records is the record label founded in 2009 by Zach Condon in order to give the band and himself full control over their music.
 The first recordings released on the label were the band's double EP, March of the Zapotec/Holland EP.

+Kompani Giraff

+In the spring of 2023, Viktoria Dalborg, director at the Swedish circus Kompani Giraff, asked Beirut to write the music for their next project.
+The work resulted in the album A Study of Losses.